 Required Withdrawal: When it becomes obvious that a student will have little or no chance to graduate, or when some time away from Kenyon is clearly indicated, the student's withdrawal will be required.
 The committee may require withdrawal for a specific period, usually a year.
 The committee has the power to require withdrawal indefinitely or permanently.

-Copies of letters concerning actions taken by the Academic Standards Committee are placed in the students' folders in the Registrar's office and the Dean of Student's office.
+Copies of letters concerning actions taken by the Committee on Academic Standards are placed in the students' folders in the Registrar's office and the Dean of Student's office.
 Summary records of the committee's actions, which do not contain students' names, are maintained by the Dean for Academic Advising.

 Except for a required withdrawal, a note of the committee's actions is kept as a part of the student's permanent academic record, but it is confidential and not listed on the transcript with grades and course information.
 No indication that a student has received a letter of warning or has been placed on conditional enrollment appears on copies of the student's transcripts, which are sent from the College.